 Sign up for a homeschool online class today.

-By understanding Florida Scholarship Compliance requirements, you’re setting your child’s education up for success—free from funding snags or administrative pitfalls.
-Keep lines of communication open with your private school or hybrid program, promptly handle any changes like transferring schools, and carefully track your allowed expenses.
-Each step you take will not only keep you aligned with Florida law but will also help you maximize the incredible opportunities that these scholarships provide.
+By understanding Florida Scholarship Compliance requirements, you’re setting your child’s education up for success.
+You’ll avoid funding snags or administrative problems.
+Keep lines of communication open with your private school or hybrid program.
+Handle any changes like transferring schools promptly.
+Carefully track your allowed expenses.
+Each step you take will keep you aligned with Florida law.
+It will also help you maximize the incredible opportunities these scholarships provide.